 Securities lending is another feature that users of a brokerage like Robinhood or the like will be unfamiliar with.
 Securities lending is basically the loaning out of your owned security (stock or bond) to another investor or institution.
 For the person purchasing the borrowed security, it provides greater liquidity in the market.
 For the investor that's loaning the actual security, they receive a loan fee for their troubles.
 It's effectively another form of investing passive income that's locked off to investors on other platforms, which is why Stash and Stash Invest is pretty unique in the marketplace.

 What Does Stash Cost?

-Back in my day, Stash was one flat monthly fee of $5.
+Back in my day, Stash was one flat monthly subscription fee of $5.
 However, since I've come back and checked on the service, those rates have changed dramatically.
-Stash now offers three tiers of subscription: Beginner, Growth and Stash+.
+Stash now offers three tiers of subscription: Stash Beginner, Stash Growth and Stash+.
 My favorite is the Stash+ banner because it has a big "FEATURED" on it which makes sense because it's the most expensive.

 Beginner is a pretty low $1 per month.
 On the McDonalds scale, that's one McDouble.
 What do you get for one McDouble?

 But what if you up that number to three whole McDoubles?